project-hadron/discovery-transition-ds/docs/source/components/getting_started.rst

 Minor Releases
 **************

-A minor release will include addition methods, or noticeable changes to code in a backward-compatable manner and miscellaneous bug fixes.
+A minor release will include additional methods, classes, or noticeable modifications to code in a backward-compatable manner which may include miscellaneous bug fixes.
 If the previous version released was ``v10.2.7`` a minor release would be versioned as ``v10.3.0``.

 Minor releases will be backwards compatible with releases that have the same major version number.
 In other words, all versions that would start with